Can India’s Opposition capitalise on the Adani fall to corner Modi?

 Yet, he didn’t think the LIC investments were questionable.
 At best, it was a case of “halka phulka foul”, he said – low-key wrong-doing.

 He continued, with a laugh: “Hindutva has changed the country’s psychology.
-Hum Modi ji ki baat manana chahte hain” – We want to trust Modi.
+Hum Modi ji ki baat maanna chahte hain” – We want to trust Modi.

 But it isn’t just Hindutva that makes people look the other way, claimed the financial advisor in Ahmedabad, who did not want to be identified.
-People are tolerant of crony capitalism, he said, because they believe that’s the only way for India to grow: “Agar wo log paisa nahi banaye hum bhi nahi bana payenge.”
+People are tolerant of crony capitalism, he said, because they believe that’s the only way for India to grow: “Agar wo log paisa nahi banayenge, to hum kaise bana payenge.”
 If they don’t make money, how will we?

 Rana, the Ghaziabad agent, claimed that many people believed the Congress had instigated the Hindenburg report.
 “Just when the country is doing well, wo log tang adda rahe hai – they are attempting to derail it.”